RPC, Inc.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-RES vs WHD Comparison July 2025
+RES vs LBRT Comparison February 2026

 RES plays a significant role within the Energy sector.
 Its performance reflects broader market trends and attracts considerable investor interest.